serenorg/serendb/docs/core_changes.md

 ### Problem we're trying to solve

 In PostgreSQL, if a WAL redo function calls XLogReadBufferForRead() for a page that has a full-page image, it always succeeds.
-However, Neon WAL redo process is only concerned about replaying changes to a singe page, so replaying any changes for other pages is a waste of cycles.
+However, SerenDB WAL redo process is only concerned about replaying changes to a singe page, so replaying any changes for other pages is a waste of cycles.
 We have modified XLogReadBufferForRead() to return BLK_DONE for all other pages, to avoid the overhead.
 That is unexpected by code like the above.